bitcoin-api/bitcoin-api-full-stack/README.md

 ##### Backend DynamoDB Tables

 This section describes the required [AWS DynamoDB](https://aws.amazon.com/dynamodb) production tables for Bitcoin-Api.
-The staging tables are the same expect for `_staging` is appended on the table name.
+The staging tables are the same except for `_staging` is appended on the table name.

 [AWS DynamoDB Management Console](https://console.aws.amazon.com/dynamodb/home)